How to claim life insurance, social security, and other benefits

 We will also help you determine if any of these monthly payments are covered by credit life insurance.
-Should that be the case, the outstanding amount of the debt(s) will be paid off IF you notify the credit life insurance company.
+Should that be the case, the outstanding amount of the debt(s) will be paid off if you notify the credit life insurance company.

-We can also advise you regarding conversion of joint ownership to single ownership (e.g., house, bank account(s), safety deposit box(es), airline mileage account(s)).
+We can also advise you regarding the conversion of joint ownership to single ownership (e.g., house, bank account(s), safety deposit box(es), airline mileage account(s)).
 We can also advise you on how to contact the three credit bureaus so that your loved one’s credit can be transferred to you.

 There is much to do, but we can help you work through all of it.